News article

 A beehive is placed in an optimal location, with considerations for sunlight, wind protection, proximity to flowers and water sources, and away from pesticides and high-traffic areas.

-Essential Bee Resources
+Essential Bee resources

 Wind barriers such as hedges or fences help protect bees from strong winds.
 Elevating the hive by at least 12 inches keeps it dry and protects it from pests like skunks.